mattmohandiss/cube/renderer/ARCHITECTURE.md

-# Shader Module Architecture
+# Renderer Module Architecture

 ## Overview

-The shader module provides GPU-accelerated rendering for 3D isometric cubes using GLSL shaders and hardware instancing.
+The renderer module provides GPU-accelerated rendering for 3D isometric cubes using GLSL shaders and hardware instancing.
 It handles shader management, mesh generation, and optimized rendering of large cube-based worlds.

-The module serves as a performance enhancement layer that enables efficient rendering of complex scenes with thousands of cubes in a single draw call.
-It abstracts the complexities of GPU programming while maintaining visual consistency with the CPU-based rendering approach.
+The module serves as the core rendering system that enables efficient rendering of complex scenes with thousands of cubes in a single draw call.
+It abstracts the complexities of GPU programming while providing high-performance rendering for the isometric cube world.

 ## Module Structure

-The shader module is divided into three logical components, each with a specific responsibility:
+The renderer module is divided into three logical components, each with a specific responsibility:

 1. **Core**: Manages shader loading, compilation, and uniform updates.
 Handles the foundational shader operations and provides an interface for updating shader parameters.
 2. **Mesh**: Implements mesh generation and instance data creation.
 Responsible for creating the base cube geometry and generating per-instance data for efficient rendering.